Zero Gravity Chairs & Other Remedies for Sciatica Treatment at Home

 There are a number of activities to improve your posture that you can practice every day from the comfort of home.
 Some of these include exercises to increase your core strength while others are as easy as making sure whichever chair you’re relaxing in has proper support to keep you from slouching.

-If you work from home, choosing an ergonomic chair as part of your home office setup can be especially effective for avoiding sciatic nerve pain from sitting too long.
+If you work from home, choosing an ergonomic chair or neutral posture chair as part of your home office setup can be especially effective for avoiding sciatic nerve pain from sitting too long.
 Remember that whether it’s your home office chair or a living room chair you’re unwinding in, it’s important to change positions every 20 minutes or so.
 Maintaining proper posture in every position will reduce pressure on your spine and help prevent sciatic nerve pain.

 Want to learn more about the health benefits of zero gravity chairs?
 Check out these resources to see how they may benefit your lifestyle: